 Throughout this Agreement, the terms OWNER, CHARTERER and corresponding pronouns shall be construed to apply whether the OWNER, CHARTERER is male, female, corporate, singular or plural, as the case may be.

-In this Agreement VAT means Value Added Tax levied by a member state of the European Union.
-Unless stated it is non applicable.
+In this Agreement VAT means Value Added Tax levied the Netherlands.

 d) WORKING DAY